Skip to content

 • Use engine network permissions with ecosystem identifiers to grant access to only required development tools

-Claude exposes richer default tools and optional Bash; codex relies more on CLI behaviors.
-In both cases, tool allow-lists, network restrictions, and pinned dependencies are your primary controls.
+Copilot and Claude expose richer default tools and optional Bash; Codex relies more on CLI behaviors.
+In all cases, tool allow-lists, network restrictions, and pinned dependencies are your primary controls.